 The New Grove Dictionary is the principal English-language encyclopedia of music.
 In it you will find entries on all of the composers and genres and many of the terms that we will be discussing this semester.
 Almost all entries in this work have useful bibliographies.

 For fun, look up the articles on your teachers in The New Grove Dictionary or in Grove Music Online.
-Some of the online articles have been updated in the last fifteen years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.
+Some of the online articles have been updated in the last eighteen years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.

 Reference ML100 .B68